Get insights.

-Balancing Qualitative And Quantitative Questions In Surveys
+Balancing Qualitative And Quantitative Survey Questions

 Are you responsible for running surveys for your organization?
 Do you want to run a survey for a research study?
 Do you need more clarity on when to use Qualitative and Quantitative questions in your surveys?

-1. Qualitative Questions
+2. Qualitative Questions

 Qualitative questions delve into “why” and “how”.
 These questions offer deeper insights.
 The respondents get a chance to express their ideas in their own words.